How to manage ISA subscriptions

 The Lifetime ISA subscription limit is £4,000.
 Where a payment is made to a Lifetime ISA that’s a new subscription (for example, it’s not a transfer from another type of ISA) this will form part of the overall ISA subscription limit.

-The overall ISA limit of £20,000 can be split between any ISA type however the investor wants, but only if they do not go over the £4,000 Lifetime ISA limit.
+The investor can choose to split the overall ISA limit of £20,000 between their ISA accounts, but only if they do not go over the £4,000 Lifetime ISA limit.

-Where, from mergers, amalgamations or takeovers, an ISA manager finds themselves operating systems that do not communicate with each other, with the result that they cannot comply with the requirements, we would expect that if the systems are updated, the new system will comply.
+ISA managers may find themselves operating systems that do not communicate with each other as a result of mergers, amalgamations or takeovers, preventing them from complying with the requirements.
+In these cases, we’d expect that if the systems are updated, the new system will comply.

 In the meantime, managers may carry out cross-checks between the systems at regular intervals to identify oversubscriptions.
 Where they find that the investor has exceeded the overall subscription limit, (and the cross-check takes place within 60 days of the over-subscription) they should remove the over-subscription from the ISA without contacting HMRC.

-If the over-subscription occurred in the current tax year, you can advise the investor the excess and any related gains can be removed to correct the error.
-If the oversubscription occurred in previous years, you should tell the investor that HMRC will contact them in due course.
-This is except for Lifetime ISA, where the manager must contact HMRC.
+If the over-subscription occurred in the current tax year, you can advise the investor that the excess and any related gains will be removed to correct the error.
+The investor should provide you with instructions on which subscriptions should be removed.
+If the oversubscription occurred in previous years, you should tell the investor that HMRC will contact them.
+However, for Lifetime ISAs the manager must contact HMRC.

 Managers do not need to establish the amount subscribed to ISAs held with other managers.
 Investors who subscribe to ISAs held with different managers are responsible for ensuring that they do not exceed the overall subscription limit.